kakeetopius/subg/README.md

 cache_dir = "$HOME/.cache/subg"

 [opensubtitles]
-#NOTE that the opensubtitles api key is required if using opensubtitles to download.
+#NOTE that the opensubtitles api key is required if using opensubtitles to search and download.
 It can be set here or passed via the --api-key flag.
 api_key = "your-api-key-here"
 #The username and password are used when logging in to opensubtitles.
 They can be set here or can be passed via corresponding flags.
 username = "your-username"
 password = "your-password"

+[subdl]
+#NOTE that for subdl.com only the api key is required for both search and download.
+It can be set here or passed via the --api-key flag.
+api_key = "subdl_api_key"
 ```

 ### Environment Variables

 - `OPENSUBTITLES_API_KEY` - You can also set API key for OpenSubtitles using this environment variable instead of passing it via a flag or putting it in the configuration file.
+- `SUBDL_API_KEY` - The subdl api key can also be set using this environment variable.

 ## Future Plans